 Analytical reasoning: Each task is given an allotted time of 30 minutes.
 The score scale remains the same at 0 – 6, in ' point increments

 The change of score scale for verbal and quantitative reasoning is good news, in the sense that the difference in score between you and another student will never be exaggerating and will produce a clearer difference.
 If the graduate school is comparing your score against another student who scored better than you, the score difference will be minimal (due to the 1 point increment) than the earlier score scale (which was a 10 point increment).
 This will help the schools get a better comparison of students’ scores as well.

 General test not only presents you with Analytical reasoning, Verbal reasoning and Quantitative reasoning measures, but also an unidentified un-scored section or an identified research section may be presented as part of your actual test.
 ETS uses the un-scored section to test the questions for using them in the future.
 Sometimes there might be no un-scored section in the test at all.
 The unfortunate thing is that you will not be able to identify the un-scored section from the other sections.
 Consequently you have to put your best efforts on all the sections without compromising on any single section.

 Preparing and cracking the general test is good; but attempting a subject test will help you get the extra edge over the other students who have only appeared for general test.
 This is only if you are mastering in a specific subject of your interest and you have sufficient knowledge and expertise to attempt the test.

 GRE Subject test:

 There are eight disciplines in which subject tests can be taken.
 They are:

-Subject GRE is a paper based test conducted 3 times a year during the months of October, November and April worldwide.
+Subject test is a paper based test conducted 3 times a year during the months of October, November and April worldwide.

-Having learnt about what is GRE isn’t enough to score good in the test.
+Having learnt about the test isn’t enough to score good in the test.
 Sufficient hard work and practice is essential to get to the school of your dreams.
 What are you waiting for?
 Start your preparation now!